For initial declarative chart setup. View as JSON.

 For modifying the chart at runtime.
 See the class reference.

 These pages outline the chart configuration options, and the methods and properties of Highcharts objects.

 Feel free to search this API through the search bar or the navigation tree in the sidebar.

-A color axis for choropleth maps and heat maps.
+A color axis for series.
 Visually, the color axis will appear as a gradient or as separate items inside the legend, depending on whether the axis is scalar or based on data classes.

 For supported color formats, see the docs article about colors.